verlab/Fenrir-Arm/README.md

 ## 3D Part Files and Construction

-The full 3D assembly of the arm can be found at
+The full 3D assembly of the arm can be [downloaded here](https://a360.co/2XFVj2e).
-<iframe src="https://myhub.autodesk360.com/ue2ae9b78/shares/public/SH919a0QTf3c32634dcfc2cfa3694b63d784?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 Construction of the arm requires purchase of the components listed at [mechanical components](construction/mechanical_components.md).